Banderite: Post-WWII

-Security Service of Ukraine (SBU) in 2008, before being dimissed in 2010.
+Security Service of Ukraine (SBU) in 2008, before being dismissed in 2010.
 In 2014, Viatrovych was appointed director of the Ukrainian Institute of National Memory (UINP) by the first Yatsenyuk government.
 When asked by historian Alexander J. Motyl whether he identified as a Banderite, Viatrovych noted the Soviet propaganda use of the term and stressed that he did not identify with interwar Ukrainian nationalism.
 Amid growing controversy around his work and protestations from Western and Ukrainian historians, (Note: Motyl asserts that Viatrovych occupied a middle ground between nationalist and Soviet-era revisionists.)
 Viatrovych was dismissed in 2019 by the Cabinet of Ministers shortly after the inauguration of Volodymyr Zelensky as president.
 His replacement, Anton Drobovych, asserted the need to restore balance to the UINP's memory policy and prevent it from "being perceived as a mouthpiece for agitation, ideological struggle, or propaganda".
 Kasianov argues that this episode and others, seized upon by Russian propaganda, contributed to the pretexts that Vladimir Putin used to justify his full-scale invasion of Ukraine in February 2022 in spite of the lack of popularity of these forces.
 In November 2018, the KUN, together with Right Sector, C14, and the OUN-M under Bohdan Chervak, endorsed Svoboda deputy leader Ruslan Koshulynskyi in the 2019 Ukrainian presidential election.
 Koshulynskyi later received 1.6% of the votes.

 As an insult

 In Soviet secret records, the word "Banderites" for the first time emerged in late 1940 and began to be used in Soviet propaganda starting in late 1942.
 The term became a crucial element of the Soviet propaganda discourse and was used as a pejorative description of Ukrainians, sometimes all western Ukrainians in the most negative way.
 Historian Andrii Portnov noted that "The common noun 'Banderivtsi' ('Banderites') emerged around the time of ethnic cleansing of the Polish population in Volhynia, and it was used to designate all Ukrainian nationalists, but also, on occasion, western Ukrainians or even any person who spoke Ukrainian."

 The term has been used by Russian state media against Euromaidan activists to associate a separate Ukrainian national identity with the most radical nationalists.
-Today, in Russian propaganda, the word is used to refer to all in Ukraine who back the idea of sovereignty from Russia; Ukrainian nationalist collaboration with Nazi Germany is also emphasized.
+Today, in Russian propaganda, the word is used to refer to all in Ukraine who back the idea of sovereignty from Russia, emphasizing Ukrainian nationalist collaboration with Nazi Germany.